ottup/traefik-power-management/README.md

 ### Method 1: Official Plugin Catalog (Recommended)

-> **Note**: Use v3.0.1 which fixes a critical Go syntax error that prevented v3.0.0 from loading.
+> **Note**: Use v3.1.0 which removes os/exec dependency for full Yaegi compatibility.

 Add the plugin to your Traefik static configuration: